learning-zone/javascript-basics/README.md

 #### Q. How to use Web Workers in javascript?

-**Create a Web Workers file**: Write a script to increment the count value.
+**Step 01: Create a Web Workers file**: Write a script to increment the count value.
 Let's name it as counter.js
 ```javascript
 let i = 0;